nutriverse/mwana/README.md

 ## Installation

-`mwana` is not yet on CRAN but can be installed fromthe [nutriverse R Universe](https://nutriverse.r-universe.dev) as follows:
+`mwana` is not yet on CRAN but can be installed from the [nutriverse R Universe](https://nutriverse.r-universe.dev) as follows:

 ``` r